Principal Investigator

 MSc student in Rehabilitation Science

-Olivia received her Bachelor of Science degree with an Honours Specialization in Kinesiology from the University of Western Ontario.
-She is currently pursuing a Master of Science in Rehabilitation Science at the University of British Columbia.
-Throughout Olivia’s undergraduate degree, she developed a strong interest in motor skills and motor development.
-She is very passionate about giving all children the ability to participate and develop through sport and play and is keen to study how occupational therapy interventions change the function and microstructure of the brain in children with DCD.
+Olivia received her Bachelor of Science degree with an honours specialization in Kinesiology from the University of Western Ontario.
+She is currently pursuing her PhD in Rehabilitation Sciences.
+Olivia has a strong interest in motor skills and motor development.
+She is passionate about giving all children the ability to participate and develop through sport and play.
+Olivia’s research is focused on developing best practice principles for early identification of children with/at risk for DCD to ensure access to early intervention.

 Fun Facts: Olivia enjoys skiing, sailing, soccer, football, and loves all outdoor activities.
 She is a big foodie and loves trying new and foreign foods.